hun756/actix_web_csp/README.md

 # Actix Web CSP

-A comprehensive, high-performance Content Security Policy (CSP) middleware for Actix Web applications.
+A high-performance Content Security Policy (CSP) middleware for Actix Web applications.
 Built with security-first principles and optimized for production workloads.

 ## Features